Table of Contents

 Your computer will then recognize the USB device if the issue occurred because the currently loaded USB driver has become unstable or corrupted.
 And if the problem still exists, proceed to step 4.

-1) Click Start button, type power plan in the Search box, and then select Choose a power plan.
+Step 1.
+Click the Start button, type "power plan" in the Search box, and then select "Choose a power plan".

-2) Next to your currently selected plan, select Change Plan Settings.
+Step 2.
+Next to your currently selected plan, select "Change Plan Settings".